 The techniques for implanting pacemakers with physiological pacing are not performed by a general Cardiologist or even among heart rhythm specialists.
 Only a few specially trained Cardiac Electrophysiologists have the advanced training to perform the newer procedure.

-Western Washington Medical Group’s Dr. Eskander and Dr. Garhwal were early adopters of CPP and are now among the most experienced and skilled CPP surgeons in the Puget Sound region.
+Western Washington Medical Group’s Dr. Garhwal was an early adopter of CPP and is now among the most experienced and skilled CPP surgeons in the Puget Sound region.

 From the patient’s perspective, getting a CPP pacemaker implanted is no different from the traditional pacemaker surgery, performed as an outpatient procedure at a hospital.
 During surgery, the pacemaker and the wires are inserted through a 2-inch-wide incision near the left collarbone, and the wires are placed using MRI and live X-ray guidance.

-After surgery, patients should avoid strenuous activity for about a month, but do not need to remain entirely sedentary during the recovery period.
-“I don’t want them to get a frozen shoulder.
-So I want them to move their left arm freely, but keep left elbow below the shoulder for four weeks,” said Eskander.
+After surgery, patients should avoid strenuous activity for about a month, but don’t need to remain entirely inactive during the recovery period.
+In order to avoid getting frozen shoulder, patients can move their left arm freely, while keeping the left elbow below the shoulder for four weeks.

 Most patients are able to manage post-operative pain simply with Tylenol or ibuprofen.